-For decades, the Surrey RCMP has been a centerpiece of community involvement in Surrey.
+For over 70 years, the Surrey RCMP has been a centerpiece of community involvement in Surrey.

 Just a few of the highlights include: